ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_node_pool.md

 - `labels` - (Optional)[map] A key/value map of labels
 - `annotations` - (Optional)[map] A key/value map of annotations
 - `gateway_ip` - (Optional)[string] Public IP address for the gateway performing source NAT for the node pool's nodes belonging to a private cluster.
 Required only if the node pool belongs to a private cluster.
+- `allow_replace` - (Optional)[bool] When set to true, allows the update of immutable fields by destroying and re-creating the node pool.

+⚠️ **_Warning: `allow_replace` - will let you update immutable fields, but it will destroy and re-create the node pool in order to do it.
+Set the field to true only if you know what you are doing._**

+Immutable fields list: name, cpu_family, availability_zone, cores_count, ram_size, storage_size, storage_type, gateway_ip.

 ## Import